lolol101/AA-Arch/README.md

 * After that add to your Cmakelists.txt:
 ```
 add_subdirectory(path_to_lib/AA-Arch)
-target_link_libraries(Test PRIVATE StringLib)
+target_link_libraries(YourProjectTarget PRIVATE StringLib)
 ```

-* Then you can use library header files from:
+* Now you can use library header files from the following path in your includes:
 ```
 "path_to_lib/AA-Arch/include/"
 ```